kishorkankworld/kishorkankworld/README.md

-- 👋 Hi, I’m Kishor,An Analyst with Great Experience.
+- 👋 Hi, I’m Kishor, An Analyst with Great Experience.
 - 👀 I’m interested in reading whatever it is.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science Project